dart-lang/language/working/augmentation-libraries/feature-specification.md

 and a corresponding non-augmentation base declaration, and the the base declaration is not *above* the augmentation declaration.

-It is a **compile-time error** if a library contains two augmentation declaration for the same base declaration, and one augmentation is not *above* the other.

 These requirements ensure that declarations that contribution to the same effective declaration, one base declaration and zero or more augmentation declarations, are *totally ordered* by the *above* relation, with the base